-Yosemite is one of my favorite places to visit in the United States!!!!!
-This stunning national park is a 5-hour drive from Los Angeles and makes for a great COVID road trip from southern California.
+Yosemite is one of my favourite places to visit in the United States.
+This stunning national park is a 5-hour drive from Los Angeles and makes for a great road trip from southern California.

 1. Yosemite valley

 Yosemite Valley is world-famous for its impressive waterfalls, rolling meadows, sheer cliffs, and unusual rock formations.
 After a long day of hiking, climbing, or skiing, adventurers can put their feet up and grab a bite in Yosemite Valley, where you’ll find the bulk of the park’s amenities and accommodations.

 Discover the highest waterfall in North America and the sixth largest in the world: Yosemite Falls.
 At 2,424 feet, the waterfall is a major attraction in the park, located in the central Sierra Nevada mountain range of California.
 It’s best viewed in late spring when snowmelt flows most vigorously.

 Towering 3,593 feet above the Yosemite Valley floor, El Capitan is the undisputed king of the granite monoliths and a mecca for daredevil rock climbers.
 Get a good look at the earth’s largest single piece of granite from El Capitan Meadow.
 With a pair of binoculars, you can even watch the climbers inch their way up The Nose.

 In Yosemite Valley, El Capitan Meadow provides a view straight up El Capitan and a great view of Cathedral Rocks, as well.
 Located along one-way Northside Drive, it is best to stop here on your way out of Yosemite Valley.